Employment-based immigration

 Or see an example of form I-140:

 Once you receive the notice of approval, the next step is to consult the U.S. Department of State's Visa Bulletin to check whether a green card is currently available.
-You can see the most recent visa bulletin here.
+Check the Manifest Law blog for the most recent visa bulletin.

 Depending on the visa bulletin and specific circumstances, it might be possible to file the I-140 petition and green card applications at the same time.